sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/index.md

     </tr>
 </table>

-## Do you want to test the new Alpha firmware?
+## Do you want to test the new firmware?
 {: .d-inline-block }

 {{ site.FIRMWARE_ALPHA_VERSION }}